guillaumehu/phate_fim/README.md

 phate_fim
 ==============================

-Fisher Information Metric with PHATE
+Fisher Information Metric with PHATE.

+To train the encoder run train_model.py.
+For example, on the sphere in 5D for 100 epochs, with the PHATE kernel, an embedding loss, and without the Wandb Logger run

+ `python train_model.py --n_dim 5 --max_epochs 100 --kernel_type phate --loss_emb --no-wandb`.

 Project Organization
 ------------